softlayer/terraform-provider-softlayer/docs/resources/softlayer_bare_metal.md

 ```

 ## Custom bare metal server
 If the `fixed_config_preset` attribute is not configured, terraform will consider it as a monthly custom bare metal server resource.
 It provides
 options to configure process, memory, network, disk, and RAID.
 Users also can assign VLANs and subnets for the target custom bare metal server.
 To configure the custom bare
 metal server, you need to configure `package_key_name`, `proecss_key_name`, and `disk_key_names`.
-The folloing example descrices a basic configuration
+The following example describes a basic configuration
  of the custom bare metal server.

-## Example of a custom bare metal server
+### Example of a custom bare metal server
 ```hcl
 resource "softlayer_bare_metal" "custom_bm1" {
     package_key_name = "DUAL_E52600_V4_12_DRIVES"